MaciekBartoszNowakowski/ProjektZInzynieriiOprogramowania/backend/applications/application_endpoints.md

 **Errors**:
 - 403 Forbidden: when authenticated user is not a student
 - 400 Bad Request - one of the following:
-  - thesis_id is invalid (not found in database)
   - thesis is not available for applications (status != APP_OPEN)
   - student is already assigned to another thesis
-  - thesis has reached maximum number of students
 - 404 Not Found: when student or thesis not found in database

 ### DELETE /applications/cancel/